 Safeguarding has a high priority within Contagious.
 We are also concerned to protect Contagious Leaders and TaskForce from acting in ways that could be misunderstood or leave them open to allegations of abuse.

 CONTAGIOUS BIBLE MINISTRIES POLICY

 Contagious Bible Ministries leadership recognises the need to provide a safe and caring environment for all delegates.
-It also acknowledges that delegates can be the victims of physical, sexual and emotional abuse, and neglect.
-The Contagious Core Team has put in place procedures set out in a Contagious Safeguarding Policy (June 2017) “the policy”).
+It also acknowledges that delegates can be the victims of physical, sexual and emotional abuse and neglect.
+The Contagious Core Team has put in place procedures set out in our Safeguarding Policy.
 It also recognises the need to build constructive links with statutory and voluntary Safeguarding agencies.
-The policy with its practice guidelines are based on a model published by the Churches’ Child Protection Advisory Service (CCPAS).
-The Contagious leadership undertake to file a copy of the policy and practice guidelines with the Contagious Conference Safeguarding Co-ordinator and Contagious administrator.
+The policy with its practice guidelines is based on a model published by the Churches’ Child Protection Advisory Service (CCPAS).
+The Contagious leadership undertake to file a copy of the policy and practice guidelines with the Contagious Conference Safeguarding Coordinator and Contagious administrator.

 The Contagious Core Team also undertakes to follow the principles found within the Abuse of Trust guidance issued by the Home Office.
 It is therefore unacceptable for those in a position of trust to engage in any behaviour which might allow a sexual relationship to develop for as long as the relationship of trust continues.

-Please refer to current Contagious Safeguarding Policy (June 2017) for further details which include information relating to
+Please refer to the 2020-Contagious-Safeguarding-Policy for further details which include information relating to:

 - Responsibilities of all leaders including SUS Leaders and TaskForce Leaders

 - Supervision of delegate’s participation in activities

 - Duty of care towards delegates to identify and prevent abuse and self-harm

 - Policies for electronic communications including social networks and photography and video